Tag: faithfulness

 God can (and does) handle our anger and fear.
 God is greater than that.
 We, though, need to lament, grieve, and mourn.

 When we lose a loved one, we miss them.
 We grieve.
 We mourn.
 We understand that it is not only acceptable, it is also healthy.
-We also must—as hard as it is—find a way to forward.
+We also must—as hard as it is—find a way to move forward.

 ※Prayer※